pilor/CodingChallenges/README.md

 # CodingChallenges

 Work in your folder.
-Put any test cases inside of TestCases.
+Put any test cases inside of Tests.